Various Scenes Explored in this Post

 He Left a Few Bucks

-The Son Must Prove It!
+The Son Must Prove His Worth

-photo contribution - Robert Zamora1959 articles
+photo below - Robert Zamora

 Then It Became a Hospital

-Years after the Stout family sold the property the main mansion became a hospital but had various zoning issues from 1944 to 1955 according to the articles below.
+Years after the Stout family sold the property the main mansion became a hospital but had various zoning issues from 1944 to 1955 according to the articles below

 The Chicagoan 1931 zoomed image